Gum Disease

 Stage Three of Gum Disease

-At this stage, the bacterial infection has spread to the bones and tissues that support the teeth.
-The gums may begin to recede, exposing the roots of the teeth.
-The bone supporting the teeth may also begin to deteriorate, leading to tooth mobility and eventual tooth loss.
-Other symptoms of moderate periodontitis include persistent bad breath, tooth sensitivity, and a change in the way the teeth fit together when biting.
-Treatment for moderate periodontitis may include deep cleaning procedures, such as scaling and root planing, antibiotic therapy, and gum surgery.
+The bacterial infection has spread to the bones and tissues that support the teeth.
+The gums may pull back, exposing tooth roots, and the supporting bone may weaken, leading to loose teeth and potential tooth loss.
+Symptoms of moderate periodontitis include bad breath, tooth sensitivity, and changes in bite alignment.
+Treatment options include deep cleaning, antibiotics, and possibly gum surgery.

 Advanced Periodontitis